4: Chrysalis

 Uzi stood up and looked around, and eyes settled on the second-freshest pile of tiny debris in the spire.
 The little guy.

-“I’d say that’s definitely atonement for the grave sin of wire-chewing.”
+“I’d say that’s absolutely an atonement for the grave sin of wire-chewing.”

 Uzi let out a sigh, one great big cloud of overheated exhaust.